tlswg/tls13-spec/draft-rescorla-tls-rfc8446-bis.md

 describes a concrete attack on constructions that do not bind to the server's certificate (see also {{Kraw16}}).
 It is unsafe to use certificate-based client authentication when the client might potentially share the same PSK/key-id pair with two different endpoints.
-Implementations MUST NOT combine external PSKs with certificate-based authentication of either the client or the server unless negotiated by some extension.
+Implementations MUST NOT combine external PSKs with certificate-based authentication of either client or the server.
+Future specifications MAY provide an extension to permit this.

 If an exporter is used, then it produces values which are unique and secret (because they are generated from a unique session key).